 Многофункциональный Лабораторный Модуль

-The MLM, named Nauka («Наука», “Science”), is to be launched in September 2015 (as of 2013), and will occupy the nadir port of the Zarya module.
+The MLM, named Nauka («Наука», “Science”), is to be launched late 2018 (no sooner than August) to 2019 (as of 2017 TASS report), and will occupy the nadir port of the Zarya module.
 It has been beset by delays – in 2013 a leaking fueling valve inside the propulsion system was found during tests, so it was sent back to GKNPTs Khrunichev for repairs.
 (Via the MLM thread at NASASpaceflight.com)

 The MLM was created as a backup for the FGB in 1995 by GKNPTs Khrunichev (it was originally designated “FGB-2”).
 It has been modified since to accommodate the reduced configuration of the ISS.